-- Pre-downloaded COVID-19 Clinical Pathways tools that include COVID-19 screening, symptom management surveys, custom education, and accompanying clinical best practices on symptom survey cadence and real-time video visits.
+- Clinical Pathways tools that include condition-specific screening, symptom management surveys, custom education, and accompanying clinical best practices on symptom survey cadence and real-time video visits.

 - HRS also has the Virtual Visit Model, which mobilizes its virtual visit and RPM capabilities to increase the total number of patient encounters with their home care nurses while reducing in-person nursing visits.

-- There’s also a COVID-19 telehealth and RPM resource page that provides all the information you need about our solutions.
+- There’s also a Hospital at Home resource page that provides all the information you need about our solutions.

 In November 2020, Metro Health partnered with HRS to launch a telehealth and RPM program focused on COVID-19 mitigation.